ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 roslaunch smb_navigation navigate2d_ompl.launch sim:=true global_frame:=tracking_camera_odom
 ```

-In RVIZ you should see a grey-scaled map with SMB in the middle.
+In RVIZ, you should see a grey-scaled map with SMB in the middle.
 Now, select `2d Navigation Goal` from the top toolbar and set the goal for the planner in the feasible region within the map.

 | Gazebo | RVIZ |
 | ------------------ | ------------------ |